-ArcBest Corporation^{5M} (the "Company") is the parent holding company of businesses providing freight transportation services and logistics solutions.
-The Company's principal operations are conducted through its Freight Transportation (ABF Freight^{5M}) segment, which consists of ABF Freight System, Inc. and certain other subsidiaries.
-The Company's other reportable operating segments are the following asset-light logistics businesses: Premium Logistics (Panther), Emergency & Preventative Maintenance (FleetNet), Transportation Management (ABF Logistics5M), and Household Goods Moving Services (ABF Moving5M).
+ArcBest Corporation SM (the "Company") is the parent holding company of businesses providing freight transportation services and logistics solutions.
+The Company's principal operations are conducted through its Freight Transportation (ABF Freight S) segment, which consists of ABF Freight System, Inc. and certain other subsidiaries.
+The Company's other reportable operating segments are the following asset-light logistics businesses: Premium Logistics (Panther), Emergency & Preventative Maintenance (FleetNet), Transportation Management (ABF Logistics S), and Household Goods Moving Services (ABF Moving S).
 References to the Company in this Quarterly Report on Form 10-Q are primarily to the Company and its subsidiaries on a consolidated basis.

-ABF Freight represented approximately 71% of the Company's total revenues before other revenues and intercompany eliminations for the six months ended June 30, 2015.
-As of June 2015, approximately 79% of ABF Freight's employees were covered under a collective bargaining agreement, the ABF National Master Freight Agreement (the "ABF NMFA"), with the International Brotherhood of Teamsters (the "IBT"), which extends through March 31, 2018.
-The ABF NMFA included a 7% wage rate reduction upon the November 3, 2013 implementation date, followed by wage rate increases of 2% on July 1 in each of the next three years, which began in 2014, and a 2.5% increase on July 1, 2017; a one-week reduction in annual compensated vacation effective for employee anniversary dates on or after April 1, 2013; the option to expand the use of purchased transportation; and increased flexibility in labor work rules.
+ABF Freight represented approximately 71% of the Company's total revenues before other revenues and intercompany eliminations for the nine months ended September 30, 2015.
+As of September 2015, approximately 79% of ABF Freight's employees were covered under a collective bargaining agreement, the ABF National Master Freight Agreement (the "ABF NMFA"), with the International Brotherhood of Teamsters (the "IBT"), which extends through March 31, 2018.
+The ABF NMFA included a 7% wage rate reduction effective on the November 3, 2013 implementation date, followed by wage rate increases of 2% on July 1 in each of the next three years, which began in 2014, and a 2.5% increase on July 1, 2017; a one-week reduction in annual compensated vacation effective for employee anniversary dates on or after April 1, 2013; the option to expand the use of purchased transportation; and increased flexibility in labor work rules.
 The ABF NMFA and the related supplemental agreements provide for continued contributions to various multiemployer health, welfare, and pension plans maintained for the benefit of ABF Freight's employees who are members of the IBT.
-Applicable contribution rate increases for these plans were applied retroactively to August 1, 2013.
-The estimated net effect of the November 3, 2013 wage rate reduction and the August 1, 2013 benefit rate increase was an initial reduction of approximately 4% to the combined total contractual wage and benefit rate under the ABF NMFA.
-The combined contractual wage and benefit contribution rate under the ABF NMFA is estimated to increase approximately 2.5% to 3.0% on a compounded annual basis through the end of the agreement in 2018.
+The estimated net effect of the November 3, 2013 wage rate reduction and the benefit rate increase which was applied retroactively to August 1, 2013 was an initial reduction of approximately 4% to the combined total contractual wage and benefit rate under the ABF NMFA.
+Following the initial reduction, the combined contractual wage and benefit contribution rate under the ABF NMFA is estimated to increase approximately 2.5% to 3.0% on a compounded annual basis throughout the contract period which extends through March 31, 2018.